 Go Ahead Group is a UK-based transport operator with bus and rail contracts across the UK and an increasing portfolio of international contracts.
-They have a strong set of ethical principles driving their business and and have sustainability at the heart of their long term vision and strategy.
+They have a strong set of ethical principles driving their business and have sustainability at the heart of their long-term vision and strategy.
 Go Ahead have seen increasing demands from some of their client base for higher standards of sustainability and a contractual obligation to align their procurement processes with ISO 20400 for their rail franchises.
 Their current sustainability policy is aligned to the UN Sustainable Development Goals and their procurement organisation is well-aligned with best practice.

 In common with many businesses, a significant proportion of their revenue, and so the ability to deliver their sustainability goals, goes to their supply chain.
 Therefore, there is a need for Go Ahead Group to have a systematic approach to sustainable procurement to support their objectives and satisfy their clients.

 After an initial analysis using our gap analysis tool, Action Sustainability advised Go Ahead Group of the first step needed: to develop a Sustainable Procurement Charter which sets out expectations of their supply chain.
 Given that their business is de-centralised, there was a need to develop a robust charter that has the support of internal stakeholders and key suppliers.
 We also advised Go Ahead Group to consider joining the Supply Chain Sustainability School and subscribe to the cloud-based Sustainability performance tool to support the charter implementation post-development.
 Go Ahead Group joined the School as a Partner in December 2018.